 Spelling And Vocabulary.

 3. There are 336 static cling letter cards that can be placed singly or side by side on the board to teach phonics, phonic blends, syllables, prefixes, suffixes and root words which improves their spelling, vocabulary and strengthens their ability to read the large words that so many children struggle with.
 For example one can place the word “in” one white square, “formation” on the next square , and mis within the next (talking about its effect on the meaning of words).
 The following square might be left blank so you can ask the child to write the word misinformation, or better yet decode it in written word (book or workbook).

-4. The game comes with activity and question cards that are not only fun, they help active children release energy so they can focus better.
-But they also teach children comprehension, communication and listening skills.
-For example: One card says, “Pretend you are an airplane, fly around the room one time, and land back in your seat.”
+The game comes with activity and question cards that are not only fun, they help active children release energy so they can focus better.
+More importantly they also teach children comprehension, communication and listening skills.
+For example: One of the green activity cards says, “Pretend you are an airplane, fly around the room one time, and land back in your seat.”
 If they fly around and around, I say, “Oh my, someone is not listening.”
 It is so cute to watch the little ones rush to their seat for your approval, because if they fly around only once, I say, “look at you (their name) you are a good listener, aren’t you.”
 (Note: Children have the right to pass on any of the cards they so choose.
 One of my gifted children chose that option as a seven year old, but as an eight year old chooses to do the activities).

-Older children write their own activity cards, which encourages creativity and writing skills.
+Older children write their own question and activity cards, which encourages creativity and writing skills.